NUS Business

 Accommodation:

-• On-campus housing: NUS offers two on-campus housing options, including twin-sharing apartments and studio apartments.
-The cost ranges from $1020 to $2120 per month for on-campus apartments.
+• On-campus housing: NUS offers three on-campus housing options, including UTR Twin-Sharing Apartments, UTR Studio Apartments and Kent Vale Residences.
+The cost ranges from $1100 to $3000 per month for on-campus apartments.

 Other Monthly Expenses: